Safe Autonomous Navigation for Systems with Learned SE(3) Hamiltonian Dynamics: Introduction

-The second requirement has gained significant attention in planning and control.
-Model predictive control (MPC) methods \citep{borrelli_MPC_book,NMPC_book,MPC_Automatica_Camacho2006_nlin,MPC_mayne2000constrained} include safety constraints in an optimization problem, which is typically solved by discretizing time on linearized dynamics.
-Meanwhile, reachability-based techniques \citep{herbert2017fastrack, Funnel_lib, RTD_kousik2018bridging} directly work for nonlinear systems and offer strong safety guarantees but have high computation cost and scalability issues for high-dimensional systems.
-Control barrier function (CBF) with quadratic programming (QP) \citep{CBF_ames2014control,CBF_ames2017TAC,CBF_ames2019ECC} offers an elegant and efficient framework for realtime safe control synthesis.
-However, it is challenging to construct a valid CBF \citep{CBF_ames2019ECC} that guarantees the feasibility of the QP problem \citep{CBF_xu2018constrained}.
-Given a stabilizing regulation controller, reference governor techniques \citep{RG_bemporad1998reference,RG_kolmanovsky2014ACC_tutorial,RG_garone2016_ERG} maintain a virtual system to adaptively generate the regulation point so that the stabilized system can follow reference command safely.
-Recent work \citep{RG_Omur_ICRA17, Li_SafeControl_ICRA20} can achieve safe navigation in unknown environments, but it is hard to apply them for nonlinear system unless it is feedback linearizable.
+The second requirement related to safety guarantees has gained significant attention in planning and control.
+Model predictive control (MPC) methods \citep{borrelli_MPC_book,NMPC_book,MPC_Automatica_Camacho2006_nlin,MPC_mayne2000constrained} include safety constraints in an optimization problem, which is typically solved by discretizing time with linearized dynamics.
+Reachability-based techniques \citep{herbert2017fastrack, Funnel_lib, RTD_kousik2018bridging} work directly for nonlinear systems and offer strong safety guarantees but have high computation cost and scalability issues for high-dimensional systems.
+Control barrier functions (CBFs) with quadratic programming (QP) \citep{CBF_ames2014control,CBF_ames2017TAC,CBF_ames2019ECC} offer an elegant and efficient framework for real-time safe control synthesis.
+However, construct a valid CBF \citep{CBF_ames2019ECC} that guarantees the feasibility of the QP problem \citep{CBF_xu2018constrained} at all times is challenging.
+Given a stabilizing regulation controller, reference governor techniques \citep{RG_bemporad1998reference,RG_kolmanovsky2014ACC_tutorial,RG_garone2016_ERG} maintain a virtual governor system to adaptively generate a regulation so that the system follows reference commands safely.
+Recent work \citep{RG_Omur_ICRA17, Li_SafeControl_ICRA20} achieves safe navigation in unknown environments but is limited to feedback-linearizable systems.